 |Ctenophora ornata (Meigen, 1818)|

-Sherwood.
-There had been just six post-1960 records
+there were just six post-1960 records known nationally,

-in the New Forest during the 1970's, Windsor Forest in
+coming from the New Forest in the 1970's, Windsor Forest

-Gateway/Natural History Museum) and again at the New Forest in 2008 (Ref: Dipterists Forum, Cranefly
+Atlas/Natural History Museum) and from the New Forest again in 2008 (Ref: Dipterists Forum, Cranefly

 Recording Scheme).
 The